Ban117/change-detection/notes.md

 * We can also monkey patch `..node_modules/@angular/core/fesm2020/core.mjs` with a log ([core.mjs](node_modules/@angular/core/fesm2020/core.mjs))

+* We need to delete the `.angular` folder for changes to be applied

+* `detectChangesInternal` seems to run when CD runs

 * Even IF all our components are `OnPush`, eimitting and handling an event in a nested component will mark as dirty all of its ancesstors, as can be seen below.
 The buttonClick occured in `DComponent`

 ![Signals will allow for better CD](img/why_signals_will_be_nice.png)

+# Running outside zone

+* Interestingly, using the `ClickZonelessDirective` still marks views as dirty, whereas the listener set up within the component does not